What Does a Master Gardener Do?

 The Cornell Cooperative Extension (CCE) of Erie County

-Master Gardener Program will be available to answer gardening questions and
+Master Gardener Program volunteers will be working remotely to answer gardening questions.
+Volunteers are scheduled to assist with garden hotline questions on Mondays and Thursdays from

 9:00am – 12:00pm.

-- Answers horticultural questions via phone or e-mail
+- Reply to horticultural inquiries received via phone or e-mail.

-- Plant and Insect Identification ($5 fee per specimen)
+- Provide Plant and Insect Identification. ($5 fee per specimen)*

-- Provides speakers for garden clubs and other organizations
+- Provide speakers for garden clubs and other organizations (currently virtual).

-- Staffs booths at fairs, garden shows and other public events
+- Conduct horticulture outreach at fairs, garden shows and other public events.

-- Increases awareness of integrated pest management, water quality, conservation and other environmental issues.
+- Increase awareness of integrated pest management (IPM), water quality, conservation and other environmental issues.

 To view flower growing guides, vegetable growing guides, and information on designing flower gardens, click here.